Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 How much money do I need to open a bank account?

-The amount of money you need to open a bank account depends on the type of bank account you are opening.
-Many banks don’t require any initial deposit to open a checking account, while others ask for small amounts ranging from $10 to $100.
-When it comes to savings accounts, many banks don’t require any specific amount to open an account.
-But with certificates of deposit (CDs), you’ll usually need an amount between $250 and $2,500 to get started.
+The amount of money you need to open a bank account depends on the type of bank account you’re opening.
+Some banks don’t require any initial deposit to open a checking account, while others may ask for amounts ranging from $10 to $100.
+When it comes to savings accounts, you may need to open the account with an initial deposit to start earning interest.
+And for certificates of deposit (CDs), you’ll usually need an amount between $250 and $2,500 to get started.

 Compare popular bank accounts